Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Introduction

 \subsection{Supernova neutrino bursts}

-Core collapse supernovae (CCSN) emit $O(10^{53})$~erg as neutrinos, i.e. O($10^{58}$) neutrinos of $\langle E_\nu\rangle \sim 10$~MeV, in a ten-second burst~\cite{Barwick:2004ep, Janka:2012wk}.
-A low galactic rate of $3.2^{+7.3}_{-2.6}$ CCSN per century is expected~\cite{Adams:2013ana}.
+Core collapse Supernovae (CCSNe) emit $O(10^{53})$~erg as neutrinos, O($10^{58}$) neutrinos of $\langle E_\nu\rangle \sim 10$~MeV, in a ten-second burst~\cite{Barwick:2004ep, Janka:2012wk}.
+A low galactic rate of $1.63 \pm 0.46$ CCSNe per century is expected~\cite{Rozwadowska:2020nab}.
 Consequently, so far only a couple dozen neutrinos have been detected from a single supernova, SN-1987a ~\cite{Kamiokande-II:1987idp,Hirata:1988ad,Bionta:1987qt,Bethe:1990mw}.
-Nonetheless, the detection of SN-1987a confirmed our basic understanding of CCSN explosions and signified the start of experimental neutrino astrophysics.
-Furthermore, since the predicted neutrino flux and flavor composition are greatly influenced by a plethora of effects, the SN-1987a data was used to place significant limits on several exotic processes~\cite{Raffelt:1987yt,Turner:1987by,Raffelt:2006cw,Chang:2016ntp, Chang:2018rso} and properties of neutrinos, including their mass~\cite{Bahcall:1987nx,Spergel:1987ex}, magnetic moment~\cite{Barbieri:1988nh} and mixing~\cite{Jegerlehner:1996kx}.
-These achievements, however, are just a tantalizing hint of what might be possible with next-generation neutrino detectors.
-The increase of available data would be spectacular, e.g. $O(10^{4-6})$ detected neutrinos at Hyper-Kamiokande for a burst at a distance of 10-1~kpc~\cite{Hyper-Kamiokande:2021frf}.
-Such a drastic improvement, however, would pose new challenges, in particular, the decrease in statistical error would force to shift the analysis focus towards the treatment and evaluation of systematic uncertainties, so far overlooked, in order to get the most from the precious supernova data.\\ In this Letter, for the first time, attention is paid to role of the supernova model-to-model variations in the flux predictions and the uncertainty of neutrino interactions with bound nucleons when extracting physics parameters from supernova neutrinos.
-An analysis strategy robust to the existing systematic uncertainties is identified aiming to uncover the neutrino MO using supernova neutrinos.
-The results prove that, for a paradigmatic galactic supernova, a very strong statistical separation between both MOs can be realistically expected by analyzing the angular distribution of the collected events.
+Nonetheless, the detection of SN-1987a confirmed our basic understanding of CCSNe explosions and signified the start of experimental neutrino astrophysics.
+Furthermore, since the predicted neutrino flux is greatly influenced by a plethora of effects, the SN-1987a data was used to establish significant limits on several exotic processes~\cite{Raffelt:1987yt,Turner:1987by,Raffelt:2006cw,Chang:2016ntp, Chang:2018rso} and neutrino properties, including their mass~\cite{Bahcall:1987nx,Spergel:1987ex}, magnetic moment~\cite{Barbieri:1988nh} and flavor mixing~\cite{Jegerlehner:1996kx}.
+These achievements, however, are just a tantalizing hint of what might be possible with the next generation of neutrino detectors.
+The increase of available data would be spectacular, e.g., $O(10^{4-6})$ detected neutrinos at Hyper-Kamiokande for a burst at a distance of 10-1~kpc~\cite{Hyper-Kamiokande:2021frf}.
+Such drastic improvement would certainly pose new challenges, specifically, the decrease in statistical error would force a shift of the analysis focus towards the treatment and evaluation of systematic uncertainties and potential model biases, so far mostly overlooked, in order to get the most out of the precious supernova data.\\